Vaish003/Image-Classification-using-ML/README.md

-# Image-Classification-using-ML
+# Implementation-of-ML-model-for-image-classification
-Implementation-of-ML-model-for-image-classification is a Streamlit app that integrates MobileNetV2 and a CIFAR-10 and MobileNetV2 (ImageNet) model for image classification.
+Implementation-of-ML-model-for-image-classification is a Streamlit app that integrates MobileNetV2 and a CIFAR-10 model for image classification.
 Users can upload images and receive predictions with confidence scores from either model.
 It features a sleek navigation bar for easy switching and real-time results, which is ideal for learning and practical use.

 ## Key Features

 - **Dual Model Support**:
-  - **MobileNetV2 (ImageNet)**: Recognizes 1,000 different classes from the ImageNet dataset, including everyday objects, animals, and vehicles,train,bus,elephant,human,bottle.
+  - **MobileNetV2 (ImageNet)**: Recognizes 1,000 different classes from the ImageNet dataset, including everyday objects, animals, and vehicles.
   - **Custom CIFAR-10 Model**: Specializes in classifying images into one of ten specific categories such as airplanes, automobiles, and birds.

 - **Intuitive Interface**: